Bayn al-Qasrayn: Ayyubid and Mamluk development

 A view of Bayn al-Qasrayn from above.
-The minarets of Qalawun's complex and al-Nasir Muhammad's complex are in the foreground.
-On the left, further away, is the dome and minaret of the mausoleum and madrasa of al-Salih Ayyub.
+The Qalawun complex, al-Nasir Muhammad complex, and Barquq complex are on the right.
+A mix of other buildings stands across from them.

 Over the subsequent centuries, Cairo developed into a full-scale urban center.
 After the end of the Fatimid Caliphate in the 12th century, the Ayyubid sultans and their Mamluk successors, who were Sunni Muslims eager to erase the influence of the Shi'a Muslim Fatimids, progressively demolished and replaced the great Fatimid palaces with their own buildings.
 The al-Salihiyya Madrasa, built by al-Salih Ayyub, was one of the first such major constructions, and his mausoleum (built after his death by Shajarr ad-Durr), is the first post-Fatimid mausoleum to be erected in a public location along Cairo's main streets; a practice that would become common thereafter.

 The ceremonial square consequently shrank and eventually became merely another stretch of the Qasabah, the main north–south street of Cairo (known now as Al-Mu'izz Street).
 Nonetheless, due to its central and symbolic location, the Bayn al-Qasrayn area remained a privileged site in Cairo, and many major mosques, mausoleums, and mansions of rulers and elites were built along the former plaza, particularly in the Mamluk era.
 Structures such as Sultan Qalawun's mausoleum, hospital, and madrasa, a major monument of its time, not only made use of the location but also discretely incorporated parts of the old Fatimid palaces into its construction.
 Ibn Batutah, who visited in 1326, reinforced this concept and commented that the space of Bayn al-Qasrayn was, “beyond one's ability to describe.”